techieguy1/bash/README.md

 1. Likewise, the best O/S is the one that you're most confortable using.
 Each O/S has their advantages and disadvantages.
     - I use MacOS, Linux, and Windows equally.
-1. If you're in your 30's and 40's and still gaming on the weekends and into the wee-hours of the night, it's time to grow up.
+1. If you're in your 30's and 40's and still gaming on the weekends and into the wee hours of the night, it's time to grow up.
     - Oh, gaming passes the time, and it's fun?
-Well, those people in point 9 will always have an edge on you, and you've jeoparized point 8.
+Well, those Indians, Russians, and Chinese will always have an edge on you, and you've jeoparized "Never.
+Stop.
+Learning."
 1. Don't ever skimp out of getting a good monitor.
 Your eyes will thank you.
 1. If you do a lot of virtualization, it's way cheaper to buy a gaming system than a server/workstation (if you're not running a business).